Ottawa

 The establishment of health and safety resources

-In addition, the Code provides for the formation of unions and collective bargaining between unions and employers.
+In addition, the Code provides for the formation of unions, and collective bargaining between unions and employers.
 It sets out rules for the certification of unions, the negotiation of collective agreements, and the resolution of disputes between unions and employers.

-Under the Occupational Health and Safety Act, it is the right and responsibility of the employer to the health and safety of their workers by identifying and controlling workplace hazards, providing training and supervision, and developing health and safety policies.
-Workers also have a responsibility to work safely and to report any workplace hazards or concerns to their employer.
+Under the Occupational Health and Safety Act, it is the right and responsibility of the employer to protect the health and safety of their workers by:

 This act helps establish the role of health and safety representatives or committees in the workplace.
 These representatives or committees are responsible for monitoring and improving workplace health and safety, and for investigating and reporting on workplace incidents or accidents.
+Workers also have a responsibility to report any workplace hazards or concerns to their employer.

 Payment for their work